KushKShah/Shah_Kush20609115_ISErepo/Documents/Report.md

 ### Run Test Case
     I went through all test cases but did not encounter any problems and there was no output therefore the test was valid for all Testing.
 ### Improvement of Code
     I did change the code to print out just 1 string rather than multiple strings.
 This made it easier to test my code and all the if statements.
 I did not get any new results as I implemented the changes before starting the code for the tests.
 Test codes can be found in the Folder Test Cases.
+The original Code can be seen in the Section White-Box Testing the changed code can be found in the folder Test Cases.
 |Module Name|BB test Design(EP)|BB test design (BVA)|WB test design|EP test code (implemented/run)|BVA test code (implemented/run)|White-Box testing (implemented/run)|
 |:---------:|:----------------:|:------------------:|:------------:|:----------------------------:|:-----------------------------:|:----------------------------------:|
 |ReadFile|Done|Not Done|Not Done|Done|Not Done|Not Done|